Halchimer/doomlike-engine/README.md

 ## Plans for the future

-- Add billboard sprites rendering
-- Add a full asset manager
+- Add a fully working asset manager
 - Add a level editor and more debug tools using Nuklear.
 - Add a baked light system.
-- Implement an ECS architecture for managing entities and objects in the level.
-- Add entity definition to the level format.
+- Add systems and multithreaded jobs to the ECS.
 - Write a custom rendering backend with OpenGL and get rid of SDL3

 ## Toolset